-After opening your proof in Adobe, click on the Comment logo from the right-side menu .
+After opening your proof in Adobe, click on the Comment logo in the right-side bar.

 The toolbar should appear at the top of the page.

 Right-click on the toolbar and select ‘Show All Labels’ to display helpful descriptions for each tool, as shown below.

 With your chosen text selected, the buttons on the tool bar will:

 Allows you to add a note within the text.
 It opens a comment box on the right hand side to type into.
 Select Sticky Note and then click within the text where you want the comment to appear.
 You can also right click within your text to open a menu that gives you the option to Add Sticky Note.